 Table VII indicates conflict exposure might increase the acceptance of domestic violence, thereby supporting the normalization of violence theory.
-This hints that previous exposure to conflict may increase the likelihood that women are victims of IPV-which is what Gutierrez & Gallegos (2011) find.
-On the surface, these findings contradict the main result.
-However, it is imperative to distinguish between the two ways the normalization of violence could work.
+In accordance with what Gutierrez & Gallegos (2011) find, this hints that previous exposure to conflict may increase the likelihood that women are victims of IPV.
+On the surface, these findings contradict the main result.28 However, it is imperative to distinguish between the two ways the normalization of violence could work.
 It could normalize the use of violence, or it could normalize being a victim of violence.
-Table VII lends more support to the latter; therefore we cannot conclude that conflict-affected affected by violence are less likely to physically abuse their children due to changed views regarding the use of violence.
+Table VII lends more support to the latter; therefore we cannot conclude that conflict-affected affected by violence are less likely to physically punish their children due to changed views regarding the use of violence.